 Do Traditional Banks Offer Online Payday Loans?

 Stop if you’ve asked yourself if your bank offers direct deposit payday loans?
 Meaning can I get an online payday loan or short term loan from a neighborhood bank?
-Or do I need to an online payday loan company or neighborhood lender?
+Or do I need an online payday loan company or neighborhood lender?
 If your local bank doesn’t offer online installment loans now they probably offered them within the past few years.
-These bank issued loans are similar to cash advance products offered by many companies in the US.
+These bank-issued loans are similar to cash advance products offered by many companies in the US.
 Much like an online finance company, your bank will allow you to borrow a set amount of money.
-With the promise you’ll pay them back over time with interest.
-Luckily for the big banks they’ve been able to dodge the consumer wrath faced by many direct lenders that don’t have a direct deposit option.
+With the promise, you’ll pay them back over time with interest.
+Luckily for the big banks, they’ve been able to dodge the consumer wrath faced by many direct lenders that don’t have a direct deposit option.
 Large financial companies have been able to deflect public pressure by calling this type of cash advance a direct deposit advance.
 The banks may refer to this cash advance as a typical “direct deposit advance”.
-But they’re really no different then payday and installment loans.
+But they’re really no different than payday and installment loans.